LucasBerzuk/COMP2600A2/README.md

 ## FAQ

-- Q: Why did we pick markdown as the language of choice opposed to something like raw HTML?
+- Q: Why did we pick Markdown as the language of choice opposed to something like raw HTML?
   - A: Markdown is much easier to read and work with when in raw source code, making it more user friendly.
 It is easier for new users to understand.

 - Q: I changed some details in the Markdown version of my resume so why don’t I see the changes when I refresh the website in my browser?